What To Do With Green Tomatoes—Including Recipes!

 Green Tomato Chutney

 How about something besides frying?
 Green tomato chutney is an old English classic.
-Pop it onto crackers, serve with cheeses, dollop onto curries, or give it away as the perfect home-grown gift!
-It’s simple to make because all the ingredients are simply boiled up in a single, heavy-bottomed saucepan or stockpot.
+Pop it onto crackers, serve with cheeses, dollop it onto curries, or give it away as the perfect home-grown gift!
+It’s simple to make because all the ingredients are boiled together in a single, heavy-bottomed saucepan or stockpot.

 green tomato chutney